Evaluating the galaxy formation histories predicted by a neural network in pure dark matter simulations: Data Acquisition

 Uchuu merger trees are grouped into 2,000 "Forests": ensembles of merger trees which contain all haloes which have interacted with any given member of the forest, and occupy a volume of space separate from all other forests.
 Each forest can therefore be treated independently of another, as the Consistent-Trees code \citep{ConsistentTrees} used to define merger trees in Uchuu is run independently in groups which occupy a fixed volume, which are then concatenated if they interact or pass within 25 Mpc / $h$ of each other \citep{Uchuu}.

-In this work we use forest 1411, the largest Uchuu forest, and acquire similar samples to the \ac{illtng} dataset by drawing from the TNG-Dark halo mass distribution and sampling the Uchuu forest at $z=0$ accordingly, which is shown by \cref{fig:histmatch}.
-This results in approximately 30,000 central and satellite haloes each.
+In this work we use forest 1411, the largest Uchuu forest, and acquire similar samples to the \ac{illtng} dataset by drawing from the TNG-Dark halo mass distribution and sampling the Uchuu forest at $z=0$ accordingly, provided that they too meet our quality selection criteria. \Cref{fig:histmatch} shows the final result, where it can be shown that the Uchuu forest provides enough well-resolved halo formation histories to match our TNG sample, but does not provide the same quantity of low mass satellite haloes, whose abundance declines sharply below $\sim 4 \times 10^{10} M_\odot$.
+Following all of our selection procedures, the Uchuu dataset contains approximately 30,000 central and satellite haloes each.

 As the chosen Uchuu forest has a geometric mean side length of approximately 234 Mpc, it is of similar volume to the \ac{illtng} simulations, and thus for high mass objects, sampling the (sub)halo mass distributions effectively approximates the (sub)halo mass functions of Uchuu.
 At lower masses, sampling Uchuu according to the TNG-Dark distribution ensures that the properties in different mass ranges can be compared without sample size bias.
-While this selection consistutes our test data for the neural network, environmental quantities are computed using the complete Uchuu forest, and are considered unbiased due to the \ac{illtng} and Uchuu simulations having the same cosmic matter density parameters.
+While this selection constitutes our test data for the neural network, environmental quantities are computed using the complete Uchuu forest, and are considered unbiased due to the \ac{illtng} and Uchuu simulations having the same cosmic matter density parameters.
+Furthermore, the total mass densities of individual Uchuu forests differ from their mean by no more than 0.08 dex, being much smaller than the variance in halo overdensities, suggesting that there is no significant environmental bias from any particular choice of Uchuu forest.

 We use the YTree Python package to extract the main progenitor branches from the Uchuu forest.
 The quantities we obtain directly from the forest include halo mass, half mass radius, positions and peculiar velocities.
 Cosmic web distances are obtained by applying \ac{disperse} to the forest, which being a self-consistent subset of Uchuu means that the algorithm does not need to be applied to the full Uchuu simulation.
 All other quantities, such as overdensities, are calculated using the same methods as in \citetalias{Chittenden}.